emylincon/caching_project/README.md

 ### Developed by Emeka Ugwuanyi ugwuanye@lsbu.ac.uk

-### Use instructions
+### Docker Linux Use instructions
+#### Prior to Download
 * change your docker root password
 * install sudo in your docker
-* prior to download add a new user in your linux with the following details:
+* add a new user in your linux with the following details:
-** username: 'mec'
+- username: mec
-** password: 'password'
+- password: password
 * usermod -aG sudo mec
 * then clone the folder into the mec directory
+#### After Download
+* Change directory to ./caching_project and Run set_up.sh as sudo
+* Start your ssh server
+* You will require a web server, make sure it is running
+* choose any of the algorithm and run it
+* there are 4 caching co-operative algorithms with each having a gui version with shows realtime graphs
+* always run gui version as sudo
+* You will be required to put the following:
+- ip address of the webserver
+- number of requests (default is 30)
+- number of html contents (choose from 7 to 20).
+7 is default
+* After each run; run the files_cache/refresh_db.py file to refresh the database and clean up residual files

+### Any other Linux device
+* install sudo
+* add a new user in your linux with the following details:
+- username: mec
+- password: password
+* usermod -aG sudo mec
+* then clone the folder into the mec directory
+#### After Download
-* next,  change directory to ./caching_project and Run set_up.sh as sudo
+* Change directory to ./caching_project and Run set_up.sh as sudo
-* start your ssh server
+* Start your ssh server
-* you will require a web server
+* You will require a web server, make sure it is running
+* choose any of the algorithm and run it
+* there are 4 caching co-operative algorithms with each having a gui version with shows realtime graphs
+* always run gui version as sudo
+* You will be required to put the following:
+- ip address of the webserver
+- number of requests (default is 30)
+- number of html contents (choose from 7 to 20).
+7 is default
+* After each run; run the files_cache/refresh_db.py file to refresh the database and clean up residual files